 MSc in Food Technology

-The MSc programme in Food Technology provides you with an understanding of modern food production and profound knowledge of technologies associated with the production of healthy, safe food.
+The MSc programme in Food Technology at the Technical University of Denmark (DTU) provides you with an understanding of modern food production and profound knowledge of technologies associated with the production of healthy, safe food.

 |Full-time Duration:||2 years|